tdavidcl/ndspmhd-examples/HYDRO/test5-1Dblastwave/README-blast1D.txt

 Run the code using ./1DSPMHD blast.in
 Or with output to a file: ./1DSPMHD blast.in >& blast.out &

-Plot the results using "nsplash blast_0*.dat"
+Plot the results using "splash blast_0*.dat"

 For these shock tube-type problems the file blast.shk sets the left and right states of the Riemann problem, so edit this file to change the problem.